Which Great Barrier Reef Is Best?

 The picturesque Whitsundays Islands are home to some of the best fringing reefs throughout the Great Barrier Reef.

-Inner coastal reef systems surround the Whitsunday Islands, and many provide ideal, shallow snorkelling and swimming areas that are well protected from the weather by the islands.
+Inner coastal reef systems surround the Whitsunday Islands, and many provide ideal, shallow snorkelling and swimming areas.

 If you embark on a Whitsunday overnight tour, we recommend that you enjoy a sailing liveaboard around the inner reefs and islands.